polakowo/vectorbt/README.md

 While there is a subset of pandas functionality that is already compiled with Cython and/or Numba, such as window functions, it cannot be accessed within user-defined Numba code, since Numba cannot do any compilation on pandas objects.
 Take for example generating trailing stop orders: to calculate expanding maximum for each order, you cannot do `df.expanding().max()` from within Numba, but write and compile your own expanding max function wrapped with `@njit`.
 That's why vectorbt also provides an arsenal of Numba-compiled functions that are ready to be used everywhere.

-Compare to NumPy, some pandas operations may be extremely slow compared to their NumPy counterparts; for example, the `pct_change` operation in NumPy is nearly 70 times faster than its pandas equivalent:
+Compared to NumPy, some pandas operations may be extremely slow compared to their NumPy counterparts; for example, the `pct_change` operation in NumPy is nearly 70 times faster than its pandas equivalent:

 ```
 a = np.random.randint(10, size=(1000, 1000)).astype(float)